lalmanzar/Trakt-Server/README.md

 - Report watching status
 - Scrobble Movies/Episodes
 - Upstream syncing of library as a task
 - Live update to collection based on local changes
+- Update local playstate from Trakt as a task

 ## Related Sites ##